gantry/docs/pages/01.gantry5/04.tutorials/16.moving-between-themes/docs.md

 This ensures that it can be easily backed up and never lost after updates.
 Because we use a flat-file approach for storing the data, it can easily get ported over to other instances, both between templates as well as between platforms.

-The contents of the `/config` folder in particular is important when transferring configuration data between themes.
-This folder contains layout and assignments information for various outlines in your site.

 [ui-tabs position="top-left" active="0"]
 [ui-tab title="Joomla"]